MorpheusAIs/moragents/AGENTABILITIES.md

    1. Developed a [price fetcher agent](submodules/moragents_dockers/agents/src/data_agent) using CoinGecko.
    2. A [web interface](submodules/moragents_dockers/frontend) which is served by the local Docker installation and integrated with Rainbow, enabling the use of MetaMask, WalletConnect, and other
    EVM-based wallets.
-   3. A [swap agent](submodules/moragents_dockers/agents/src/swap_agent) which can iteratively ask users to provide needed details for disambiguation.
+   3. [Swap agent](submodules/moragents_dockers/agents/src/swap_agent) which can iteratively ask users to provide needed details for disambiguation.
-   4. [A general-purpose agent](https://github.com/MorpheusAIs/moragents/pull/34) that can ingest arbitrary documents, such as PDFs, for basic document QA and text generation.
+   4. [General-purpose agent](https://github.com/MorpheusAIs/moragents/pull/34) that can ingest arbitrary documents, such as PDFs, for basic document QA and text generation.
-   5. (Pending Integration) [Delegating agent](https://github.com/MorpheusAIs/moragents/pull/45) which can maintain user's persona/interests as well as coordinating to task agents and tools.
+   5. [Local delegating agent](https://github.com/MorpheusAIs/moragents/pull/45) which can maintain user's persona/interests as well as coordinating to task agents and tools.
+   6. (pending) Agent forge to allow devs to publish their custom agents to the Morpheus/Lumerin Agent Registry
-6. **Dan Y.**
+7. **Dan Y.**
-   1. (pending) X/Twitter Posting Agent - an agent which generates spicy tweets with an X integration for one-click posting.
+   1. [X/Twitter Posting Agent](https://github.com/MorpheusAIs/moragents/pull/57) - an agent which generates spicy tweets with an X integration for one-click posting.
+   2. (pending) Inter-agent Delegator which can coordinate between local and decentralized agents
+7. **Niveshi**
+   1. [MOR Rewards agent](https://github.com/MorpheusAIs/moragents/tree/main/submodules/moragents_dockers/agents/src/reward_agent/src).
+Lets you see how many MOR tokens are claimable for your wallet.
+8. **Dom**
+   1. (pending) Coinbase MPC enabled Agent on Base

 ### Decentralized Inference:
 #### Non-Local Installation Agents for Permission-less Compute